TheMYTH540/Nessus-Parser/README.md

    python Nessus-Parser.pyw

 **Option 2: Run on Windows (EXE)** \
- No Python required!
  Download the prebuilt nessus-parser.exe from the Releases section. \
  Or, build your own .exe using PyInstaller:
    ```bash
    pyinstaller --onefile --icon=parserlogo.ico --windowed .\Nessus-Parser.pyw